-Executive directors

-Chin Mui Hiong (Chairman) (Appointed on 9 June 2016)

-Chin Mei Yang (Chief Executive Officer) (Appointed on 2 February 2016)

-Ong Eng Tiang (Appointed on 9 June 2016)
+Executive directors Chin Mui Hiong (Chairman) Chin Mei Yang (Chief Executive Officer) Ong Eng Tiang

-Independent directors

-Loy Soo Chew (Lead) (Appointed on 9 June 2016)
+Independent directors Loy Soo Chew (Lead) Vincent Leow Yau Thiam Hwa

-Vincent Leow (Appointed on 9 June 2016)

-Yau Thiam Hwa (Appointed on 9 June 2016)

 3. Arrangements to enable directors to acquire shares or debentures

 Neither at the end of nor at any time during the financial year was the Company a party to any arrangement whose objects were, or one of the objects was, to enable the directors of the Company to acquire benefits by means of the acquisition of shares in, or debentures of, the Company or any other body corporate, except as disclosed in paragraphs 4 and 5 below.